Great Yarmouth railway station: Carriage sidings

 New sidings were provided at the western end of the station to cope with the additional services operating into the station, following the closure of the M&GN system.
 It is a crescent-shaped site between the A47 road and Wherryman's Way at the northernmost point of the River Yare, about 1/4 mi north-west of the station.
 It had fallen out of use in the 1980s when Norwich Crown Point depot was built.

 In 2010, the unused sidings were purchased by Great Yarmouth Borough Council; they were intended for use as a freight terminal, despite the lack of rail connection to the town's port.
 It was hoped that 10,000 tonnes of sugar cane per week would be carried from Yarmouth to Cantley.
 The need to use a lorry shuttle between the docks and the rail yard, along with a £3.2 million quote for replacing the sidings at Cantley, saw the plan dropped.

 In May 2020, Eastern Rail Services commenced a lease with Norfolk County Council and Network Rail for Yarmouth Vauxhall sidings.
 Managing director James Steward said the siding "matched ERS's requirement for an East Anglian site to base its rolling stock."
 Following extensive de-vegetation works, Direct Rail Services 37402 became the first locomotive in 19 years to run into the sidings on 26 May 2020, followed the next day by it delivering five former Greater Anglia Mark 3 coaches for storage.
 On 6 July 2020, ERS was authorised a licence exemption permitting them to operate trains within the site.

-Class 08 08762, owned by Eastern Rail Services' sister company RMS Locotec, was delivered by road from Heaton TMD on 16 June 2020 to take up shunting duties on site.
+no. 08762, owned by Eastern Rail Services' sister company RMS Locotec, was delivered by road from Heaton TMD on 16 June 2020 to take up shunting duties on site.